phthom/icp312/5-MicroclimateJenkins.md

 A new cluster image policy can be created with the necessary image repositories by the following command:

+**Change mycluster.icp with your own cluster name** if necessary in the example below.

+Then execute that command

 ```
 cat <<EOF | kubectl create -f -
 apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1